StephanThierry/ExpandLinuxPartitionOnVirtualMachineManager/README.md

 	tmpfs                              297M  4.0K  297M   1% /run/user/1000
 ```

-Look for the filesystem mounted on `/` - in this case `/dev/mapper/ubuntu--vg-ubuntu--lv` and use that referance in this command:
+Look for the filesystem mounted on `/` - in this case `/dev/mapper/ubuntu--vg-ubuntu--lv` and use that in this command:
 `sudo resize2fs /dev/mapper/ubuntu--vg-ubuntu--lv`

-* Run `df -h` again and you should now see that the filesystem has been expanded to use the full available size.
+* Run `df -h` again and you should now see the filesystem has been expanded to use the full size of the partition.

 ```
 	Filesystem                         Size  Used Avail Use% Mounted on